softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 ### DMPonline configuration

-There are a number of places where DMPonline needs to be configured with local URLs, e-mail addresses etc. These are listed in [code-local-configuration.txt](./code-local-configuration.txt) divided up into those that are needed for DMPonline to work, those relating to branding (e.g. links to further information), those supporting DMPonline 3 legacy users and those for Shibboleth/ORCID.
+There are a number of places where DMPonline needs to be configured with local URLs, e-mail addresses etc. These are listed in [code-local-configuration.txt](./code-local-configuration.txt) divided up into those that are needed for DMPonline to work, those relating to branding (e.g. links to further information), those supporting DMPonline 3 legacy users and those for Shibboleth.

 Of these only the core and branding-related configuration needs to be customised for local deployments.